ConductionNL/conduction-components/README.md

 - **Version 2**

+  - 2.0.6:
+    - added clickFunction, layoutClassName and renamed tag to label in the Tag component;
+    - edited DetailsCard to accommodate changes made to Tag component;
+    - edited RichContentCard to accommodate changes made to Tag component;
   - 2.0.5: wrong camelcase in npm publish/build fix;
   - 2.0.4: added layoutClassName to InfoCard;
   - 2.0.3: Bugfix: --conduction-container typo removed;